 Liquid in Metal

 This type of thermometer uses liquid as a thermometric substance to measure the temperature.
-The basic design of this type of thermometer is a liquid is filled in the metal tube, which is either c shape or coil shape.
+The basic design of this type of thermometer is a liquid is filled in the metal tube, which is either a c shape or coil shape.

 As the temperature of the liquid increases, it tries to expand and pressure will increase in that metal tube where the volume is constant.
 This pressure will be converted into temperature at a calibrated scale.

-A certain type of gases is filled as a substance in the metal tube, which is the shape of C or Coil.
+A certain type of gas is filled as a substance in the metal tube, which is the shape of C or Coil.
 The thermometric substance used normally is nitrogen, helium, argon as a gas in gas thermometer.

 How to choose the thermometer for a specific application: